 12 Days / 11 Nights

-The Strait Of Dampier is the Strait between Waigeo and the Bird‟s Head Peninsula.
-Together with Misool, it is the best known area for diving in Raja Ampat.
-All the dive sites around the Dampier Strait are known for the huge amount of schooling fish; schooling barracudas, schools of bigeye trevallies, oceanic triggerfish, spadefish, surgeonfish, and snappers.
-Besides the schooling fish, it is also an area where we get to see blacktips, whitetips, and wobbegongs sharks.
-Some of the best manta dives are also located in the Dampier Strait.
-These are Manta Sandy (or Manta Mantra), and Blue Magic.
-Manta Sandy been a sandy slope with several bommies that the mantas use as a cleaning station.
-And Blue Magic, a small pinnacle where the giant mantas congregate, and also get cleaned Some of the best mangrove dives are also located in the Dampier Strait, around the island of Yanggefo and the island of Gam.
-The Dampier Strait is not only known for the amount of schooling fish, the mantas, or the mangroves, but also for the bommies that can be found in the shallow areas of the reefs.
-Some of these bommies are covered with beautiful soft corals, as well as with glassfish.And of course we cannot forget the dive sites in some of the jetty from the local villages, where the pillars of the jetties are covered in soft corals and small critters.
+Dampier Strait: The best known dive sites are Cape Kri, Sardine Reef, Chicken Reef, Mioskon, Blue Magic, Mike‟s Point, Manta Sandy, Arborek Jetty, Mangrove and Citrus Ridge.
+All the dive sites around the Strait are known for the huge amount of schooling fish; barracudas, bigeye trevallies, oceanic triggerfish, spadefish, surgeonfish, and snappers.
+Apart from schooling fish, this is an area where we get to see blacktips, whitetips, and wobbegongs sharks.
+Some of the best manta dives are here at Manta Sandy and Blue Magic.
+Manta Sandy is a sandy slope with several bommies that the mantas use as a cleaning station.
+Blue Magic is a small pinnacle where giant mantas congregate for cleaning.
+Some of the best mangrove dives are also located in the Strait, around the islands of Yanggefo and Gam.
+The area is also well known for the bommies to found in shallow areas of the reefs.
+Some of these bommies are covered with beautiful soft corals and host a profusion of glassfish.
+Of course we can't forget the dive sites in some of the local villages, where the pillars of the jetties are covered in soft corals and small critters.

-Misool is the most southern island in Raja Ampat, and it is surrounded by several hundred small islands and rocks.
+Misool: The most southern island in Raja Ampat is surrounded by several hundred small islands and rocks.
 Some of the nicest soft coral reefs in the world are located in Misool.
 It is impossible to describe only several dive sites since there are literally hundreds of them.
 Every year new dive sites are discovered around Misool.
 Many of the dive sites around Misool are just as fishy as the ones from the Dampier Strait, with same schools of barracudas, spadefish, pinjalo snappers, and zillions of fusiliers.
 But Misool is also a great macro place.
-It is known as the kingdom of the pygmy seahorses, as well as having small allied cowries in the gorgonian seafans, and nudibranches.Best known diving areas around Misool:Within each of the following areas, there are always several dive sites.
-Wagma, Farondi, Balbulol, Sagof, Daram, Yellit, Boo, Warakaraket, Fiabacet, Kalig, Wayilbatan, Wayil, Pele and Nampele (Blue Water Mangroves).Cruise overnight to Pulau Pisang.
+It is known as the kingdom of the pygmy seahorses, as well as having small allied cowries in the gorgonian seafans, and nudibranches.
+Within each of the following areas, there are always several dive sites.
+Wagma, Farondi, Balbulol, Sagof, Daram, Yellit, Boo, Warakaraket, Fiabacet, Kalig, Wayilbatan, Wayil, Pele and Nampele (Blue Water Mangroves).

-Pulau Pisang – These are a set of 2 islands and 2 small rocks between Misool and Halmahera.
-We spend the whole day here.
-The diving is pretty nice, sloping reefs with healthy soft on the deeper areas and hard corals bommies in the shallows.
-When the currents are strong, the dive sites can be very fishy, schooling bumphead parrotfish, zillions of blue triggerfish, and dogtooth tunas passing by.Cruise overnight to the Strait of Pantini (Halmahera).
+Pulau Pisang: These are a set of 2 islands and 2 small rocks between Misool and Halmahera.
+The dive sites feature sloping reefs with healthy soft coral on the deeper areas and hard coral bommies in the shallows.
+When the currents are strong, the sites can be very fishy with schooling bumphead parrotfish, zillions of blue triggerfish and dogtooth tunas passing by.